Can a Landlord Be Held Liable for a Dog Bite in Georgia?

 There are many technicalities in Georgia dog attack and bite liability law.
 This does not mean that your case should not be investigated.

 If you think you have a case involving an animal attack, call or email our firm.
-The Millar Law firm specializes in dog bite cases and we have often found renters insurance or liability in these cases after the dog’s owner has tried to hide the truth.
+The Millar Law firm specializes in dog bite cases and we have often found renters insurance or liability in these cases after the dog’s owner or insurance company has tried to hide the truth.

 Our Georgia dog attack attorneys will evaluate the facts and insurance issues around your dog attack case at no charge.
 Once we’ve given you our free evaluation, you will have a better idea whether or not you’re likely to be able to recover in court.
 Call us at 770-400-0000 (call 770 – “4 million”) or chat with us today.